slsa-framework/slsa/use_cases.md

 They could do this by:

-1. Requesting publishers of containers to publish the [in-toto Provenance] and any additional attestations (such as [source control attestations]) each time a new image is pushed to the repository.
+1. Requesting publishers of containers to publish the [in-toto SLSA Provenance] and any additional attestations (such as [source control attestations]) each time a new image is pushed to the repository.
     -   (TBD) Where to store this provenance?